snowplow-archive/snowplow.github.com/_posts/2015-10-15-snowplow-r72-great-spotted-kiwi-released.md

 * On clicking this link, the collector will register the link and then do a 302 redirect to the supplied `{{uri}}`
 * As well as the &u={{uri}} parameter, you can populate the collector URI with any other fields from the Snowplow Tracker Protocol

-The URI redirection will be recorded as an event or context using the JSON Schema [com.snowplowanalytics.snowplow/uri_redirect/jsonschema/1-0-0] [uri-redirect-schema].
+The URI redirection will be recorded using the JSON Schema [com.snowplowanalytics.snowplow/uri_redirect/jsonschema/1-0-0] [uri-redirect-schema].

 For more information on how this functionality works, check out the [Click tracking section] [click-tracking-docs] in our Pixel Tracker documentation.

+We will be adding this capability into the Scala Stream Collector in [Release 74] [r74-milestone].

 <h2 id="cookie-extractor">2.
 New cookie extractor enrichment</h2>

-Snowplow community member [XXX] [xxx] has contributed XXX

-Please note that this enrichment only works with the Scala Stream Collector - the XXX.
+One powerful attribute of having Snowplow event collection on your own domain (e.g. `events.snowplowanalytics.com`) is the ability to capture first-party cookies set by other services on your domain such as ad servers or CMSes; these cookies are stored as HTTP headers in the Thrift raw event payload by the Scala Stream Collector.

+Prior to this release there was no way of accessing these cookies in the Snowplow Enrichment process - until now, with Snowplow community member [Kacper Bielecki] [kazjote]'s new Cookie Extractor Enrichment.
+This is our first community-contributed enrichment - a huge milestone and hopefully the first of many!
+Thanks so much Kacper.

 The [example configuration JSON] [example-cookie-extractor] for this enrichment is as follows:

 {% highlight json %}
-XXX
+{
+    "schema": "iglu:com.snowplowanalytics.snowplow/cookie_extractor_config/jsonschema/1-0-0",
+    "data": {
+        "name": "cookie_extractor_config",
+        "vendor": "com.snowplowanalytics.snowplow",
+        "enabled": true,
+        "parameters": {
+            "cookies": ["sp"]
+        }
+    }
+}
 {% endhighlight %}

-This default configuration is capturing the Scala Stream Collector's own `sp` cookie - in practice you would probably extract other more valuable cookies available on your parent domain.
+This default configuration is capturing the Scala Stream Collector's own `sp` cookie - in practice you would probably extract other more valuable cookies available on your company domain.
+Each extracted cookie will end up a single derived context following the JSON Schema [org.ietf/http_cookie/jsonschema/1-0-0] [http-cookie-schema].

-FOR MORE INFO:
+For more information see the [Cookie extractor enrichment] [cookie-extractor-docs] page on the Snowplow wiki.

+Please note that this enrichment only works with events recorded by the Scala Stream Collector - the CloudFront and Clojure Collectors do not capture HTTP headers.

 <h2 id="deduplication">3.
 New deduplication queries</h2>